franklinqin0/blog/docs/views/why_stopped_vt.md

 After all these grumbles, I still harbor a hope: the smart kids will **achieve their ambitions and live better lives**.

 If education is the light and students are a forrest, then initially light is uniformly distributed everywhere in the forrest.
-The ones who know their way would have few branches and focus on growing only in one direction: up, to compete for more light and grow faster, thus the positive feedback cycle.
+The few who know their way would have no branch but only focus on growing **up**, to compete for more light and grow faster.

 I will quote what's later dubbed as [*Matthew effect*](https://en.wikipedia.org/wiki/Matthew_effect) from the Bible to officially end the VT series: